About the competition

 With only 4% of our ancient forests remaining and those that remain are now facing the threat of kauri die-back disease, The Kauri Museum is pleased to announce that the online photography competition launched in 2017, will become an annual event.
 The Northland Photography Awards forms part of its ongoing support of the programme to “Keep Kauri Standing” and stop the spread of this deadly disease.
 The theme of “Kauri Connections -an exploration of how these mighty trees influence our way of life” will highlight the importance and diversity of kauri through the modern camera lens.
 Support the programme to ‘Keep Kauri Standing‘.

-- The competition is open to Northland and Old Northland residents and students (From Warkworth through to Cape Reinga)
+- The competition is open to Northland and Old Northland residents and students (From the Warkworth rural delivery area through to Cape Reinga)

-- Entries open on Monday 12 June and close Monday 10 July
+- Entries open on Monday 11 June and closes Monday 9 July

-- Images must be uploaded to The Kauri Museum website where the judges will make their choice of four finalists from each category
+- Images must be uploaded to The Kauri Museum website where the judges will make their choice of finalists from each category

 - The finalists will re-submit their entries as display-ready works for exhibition at The Kauri Museum